Azure/missionlz-edge/src/bicep/README.md

       keyVaultAccessPolicyObjectId=${keyVaultAccessPolicyObjectId}
 ```

-The example below is for "sshPublicKey" auth in Azure Commercial (or Azure Stack Hub registered in Azure Commercial):
+The example below is for "sshPublicKey" auth in Azure Commercial (or Azure Stack Hub registered in Azure Commercial Note: Setting STIG to true not available in commercial):

 ```plaintext
 resourcePrefix="<value>"